mpous/J4012-pytorch-mqtt/README.md

 python3 onnx_to_tensorrt.py  -d /inference-store
 ```

+If there is any issue with the `yolov3.weights` file download it manually using `wget https://pjreddie.com/media/files/yolov3.weights` and move the file to the `/inference-store` folder.

-If successful, you should see:
+If successful, you should execute `python3 onnx_to_tensorrt.py  -d /inference-store` and see:

 ```
 Running inference on image /jetson-inference/python/training/classification/models/samples/python/yolov3_onnx/dog.jpg...